 "It was everything I wanted in a college."

 During her freshman year, Meredith lived at home in Comanche, which is a ten-minute drive from the Clinton campus.
-Then, just before her second year Ashford announced the new Academic Scholarships, and Meredith earned a President's Scholarship, which requires a minimum 3.50 grade point average (GPA) and covers the full cost of annual tuition.
+Then, just before her second year Ashford announced the Academic Scholarships, and Meredith earned a President's Scholarship, which, at the time, required a minimum 3.50 grade point average (GPA) and covered the full cost of annual tuition.
 The scholarship also qualified Meredith to apply for the Room and Board Scholarship.
 "The Room and Board Scholarship is competitive," Meredith explains.
 "It requires a 3.50 GPA or higher and submitting an essay."
 Meredith received the scholarship, and was thus able to move into the BW, one of Ashford's student residence halls.
-"I have two roommates and we have our own bathroom.
+While living in the residence hall, she told us: "I have two roommates and we have our own bathroom.
 The rooms are spacious, and I like that we have air conditioning.
 We also have community rooms and our own cafeteria.
 It's a very nice set-up."

-Now living in Clinton, Meredith decided to become more involved in the Ashford community.
+Once she moved on campus, Meredith became more involved in the Ashford community.
 "I thought the Student Government Association (SGA) was the perfect place to start, since they oversee most of the clubs and organizations on campus.
 I also liked the idea of joining a club with a focus on being the voice of the students."
 In order to join SGA, Meredith submitted an application form and an essay, as well as three references.
 She was soon elected as the Vice President of Publicity.
-"My main task is making posters to promote upcoming events.
-I also decide the themes for the Monday and Tuesday night cosmic bowling.
-My goal is to help people get excited about events."
+"My main task was making posters to promote upcoming events.
+I also decided the themes for the Monday and Tuesday night cosmic bowling.
+My goal was to help people get excited about events."